Southern Region IPM Priorities

 - Southern Region Information Exchange Group for IPM (SERA003-IPM) comprises all IPM Coordinators and several IPM researchers in the Southern Region.
 As such it is probably the single body with the broadest and most accurate knowledge of IPM programs, policies, resources and needs in the region.
-In September 2012, SERA003-IPM developed a list of priorities for IPM.
+These IPM Priorities resulted from the March 25, 2014 meeting of the SERA 003.

 - Southern School IPM Working Group: This group of school IPM experts developed priorities at its meeting in Little Rock, AR.
 Working group members each made several suggestions for priorities and then voted on them.
 The priorities in the list are not ranked; rather they are listed according to the number of votes they received: 2012 School IPM Priorities Document.

 - Pest Management Strategic Plans (PMSPs) are an excellent source of stakeholder identified priorities.
 Access the online database of PMSPs for the Southern Region.